 The broken rib uses one row of 1x1 ribbing followed by a purl row so that the ribbing gets broken up.
 Most broken rib stitches lie flat and don't pull in much elasticity.Continue to 7 of 9 below.

 Purses and bags are great projects for new knitters because they're often basic shapes that don't require a lot of knitting expertise.
 This little purse is practically a big rectangle that's perfect for learning mattress stitch seaming and how to make an I-cord.

 The fleck stitch only uses knit and purl stitches which adds more texture and highlights the yarn used.
 It typically requires four rows and multiples of two plus one for pattern repeats.Continue to 8 of 9 below.

 A lot of new knitters stick to basic knitting stitches like garter, stockinette, and ribbing patterns.
 Although this linen stitch belt isn't any more challenging to make, it has a really interesting look that doesn't feel like beginner knitting.

 Some stitches are slipped in this stitch pattern with the yarn in front so that the yarn actually underlines the stitch, providing great texture.
-Because the belt is just a really long rectangle, there's little difficulty here once you get the hang of the stitch.
-Take on this project by learning how to make a two-color brioche scarf.Continue to 10 of 12 below.
+Because the belt is just a really long rectangle, there's not much difficulty here once you get the hang of the stitch.
+Take on this project by learning how to make a two-color brioche scarf.Continue to 9 of 9 below.

 Knitting hats can be intimidating for new knitters because they're usually worked in the round.
 They also require decreasing to make the crown shape.
 However, this pattern eliminates all of that, because it's knit flat.
 Flat knitting is a way to make knitted fabrics by turning the work periodically on alternating sides.